ilylabs/ilylabs.github.io/_projects/ComplexMats-lungs.md

 The work of Bénédicte Bonnet is summarized in the following poster:
 ![Lungs poster](/assets/images/projects/poster_lungs.png)

-#### Second phase of the project
+## Second phase of the project

 [Pr.
 Isabelle Villemure](https://www.polymtl.ca/expertises/en/villemure-isabelle), [Dr. George Rakovich M.D.](https://www.ctsnet.org/home/grakovich) and myself are currently pursuing this project with a second phase that aims at studying the local mechanics and behavior of airleaks that appear after resection.
+We are currently looking for an industrial partner in order to pursue this project.